UnclaimedWorld/template-project-nunjucks/README.md

 ## Commands

-`npm run build` for generatimg production build.
+-`npm run build` for generatimg production build.
   When running, gulp:
     - compresses images;
     - compresses styles and scripts;
     - concatenates styles and scripts, so they are inserted in page like single file;
     - makes versions for styles and scripts;
-`npm run dev` for generating development build.
+-`npm run dev` for generating development build.
 Will start development sever with live changes

 ## About system